 Would you be willing to consider taking on Student EHP’s and what do you think the barriers to so doing might be?

-(This could be all sorts of issues i.e. we would have to pay minimum wage, lack of support from HR, lack of time to mentor students when resources are critical, and the CIEH training is now complex and I do not fully understand what we might be letting ourselves into)
+(This could be all sorts of issues i.e. would have to pay minimum wage, lack of support from HR, lack of time to mentor students when resources are critical and the CIEH training is now so complex that I do not fully understand what we might be letting ourselves into)

 Please feel free to comment